-View and book luxury holiday cottages in Ceredigion, West Wales, self catering rentals with hot tubs, coastal cottages near beaches and boutique apartments with sea views on the coast, and rural cottages in the country, or choose dog-friendly cottages or romantic cottages for two.
-All our quality self catering rentals are listed by private owners or agencies and can be booked direct or online with immediate confirmation.
+View and book luxury Welsh holiday cottages in Ceredigion, West Wales, browse affordable self-catering accommodation with hot tubs and swimming pools, see superb coastal cottages overlooking Cardigan Bay near beaches and boutique holiday apartments with sea views.
+You can locate rural country cottages, dog-friendly cottages and romantic cottages for two, by searching our Wales Cottage Map below.
+All our quality self-catering properties are listed by private owners from whom you can book directly by Telephone or Email or by agencies and they can be booked online with immediate confirmation.